OctopusDeploy/docs/docs/infrastructure/environments/machine-policies.md

 By selecting **Unavailable machines will not cause health checks to fail,** any deployment targets that Octopus cannot contact during a health check will be skipped and the health check marked as successful.
 If the target is contactable but encounters an error or warning, the usual health check behavior will proceed (ie. a warning will be reported or the health check will fail with an error).

-## Configure how Calamari and Tentacle are updated {#MachinePolicies-ConfigurehowCalamariandTentacleareupdated}
+## Configure How Calamari and Tentacle are Updated {#MachinePolicies-ConfigurehowCalamariandTentacleareupdated}

 Brand new Tentacle and SSH endpoints require the installation of Calamari to perform a deployment.
 Also, if Calamari is updated, the Octopus Server will push the update to Tentacle and SSH endpoints.
 When there is a Tentacle update, Octopus can automatically update Tentacle endpoints.
 Machine policies allow the customization of when Calamari and Tentacle updates occur.